The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 It affirmed something I already believed deep down: that planning is sacred.
 That it matters how we gather – not just that we do.

 When I work with couples to shape their elopement, I bring this philosophy with me.
-The planning process is not just a checklist.
-It is an act of creation that reflects your values and vision.
+The planning process is an act of creation that reflects your values and vision.

-Many people arrive at marriage without a clear template to follow.
+Many people arrive at marriage without a blueprint to follow.
 That means we get to build it ourselves.
 This design process becomes a mirror for what matters most.
 It invites presence.
 It invites clarity.